skupperproject/skupper-website/input/docs/cli/podman.md

      The simplest Skupper site allows you to link to other sites, but does not support linking _to_ the current site.

      ```bash
-     $ skupper init --ingress none
+     $ skupper init

      It is recommended to enable lingering for <username>, otherwise Skupper may not start on boot.
      Skupper is now installed for user '<username>'.
 Use 'skupper status' to get more information.
      ```

-     If you require that other sites can link to the site you are creating:
+     If you do not require that other sites can link to the site you are creating:

      ```bash
-     $ skupper init --ingress-host <machine-address>
+     $ skupper init --ingress none

-     It is recommended to enable lingering for <username>, otherwise Skupper may not start on boot.
-     Skupper is now installed for user '<username>'.
-Use 'skupper status' to get more information.
      ```

+     In this guide we assume you have enabled ingress using the first command.
+     This allows you create tokens that allow links from every network interface on the host.

+     **📌 NOTE**\
+     When creating a token you can specify the ingress host.

-     For more information, see the [Skupper Podman CLI reference](../podman-reference/index.html) documentation.
+     You can also restrict ingress to an IP address or hostname when initializing as described in the [Skupper Podman CLI reference](../podman-reference/index.html) documentation.
   3. Check the status of your site:

      ```bash